tastybug/rpi_git_backup/README.md

 ## Run it

 #### Manually
 The backup is done using a simple script, `backup.sh`.
-You can run it either via `sh backup.sh` or directly `./backup.sh` once you made it executable (`chmod a+x backup.sh`).
+You can run it either via `bash backup.sh` or directly `./backup.sh` once you made it executable (`chmod a+x backup.sh`).
 The script creates a backup root folder `./backup` and will start to mirror all repositories mentioned in `conf.txt`.